Babulal008/SolEscrow/README.md

 ---

-## 🚀 Features
+🚀 Features

-- 💸 Deposit SOL into an escrow PDA
+💸 Deposit SOL into a unique escrow PDA generated per transaction

-- ⏱️ 60-second time-lock mechanism
+⏱️ 60-second time-lock mechanism before withdrawal is permitted

-- 🔐 Only authorized users can withdraw
+🔐 Authorized withdrawals only — ensures funds can only be retrieved by predefined parties

-- 🧱 Written in Rust using Anchor
+🧱 Written in Rust with Anchor — leveraging Solana's most popular framework for clean and secure development

----
+🧪 Test suite included using Anchor's built-in testing framework for localnet development

+🔍 Transparent logic — all state transitions and authorities are verifiable on-chain

+⚙️ Fully modular and extendable — can be adapted for NFTs, tokens, or custom lock durations

+📦 Use Cases
+🔄 Trustless peer-to-peer trades

+🤝 Freelance payments with time-based release

+🛍️ Marketplace or escrow-based payment flows

+🎮 In-game item or token transfers with cooldown